azeemkhanreal/isaqlaini/README.md

-# Saqlain Miyan App
+# iSaqlaini App

 _A spiritual and community-driven platform for Murids and followers of Saqlain Miyan_

 ## 📖 About the App

-Saqlain Miyan App is a dedicated digital platform for followers of **Saqlain Miyan**, a revered Sufi saint of the **Naqshbandi Silsila**.
+iSaqlaini is a dedicated digital platform for followers of **Saqlain Miyan**, a revered Sufi saint of the **Naqshbandi Silsila**.
 This app brings Murids together, providing spiritual teachings, live discourses, community discussions, and charitable initiatives like Langar and mass marriage programs.

 With a blend of **tradition and technology**, this app ensures that the teachings and legacy of Saqlain Miyan remain accessible to all.